tent/tent.io/source/docs/thinking-with-tent.html.md

 ## Principles

- - Users' Tent servers should be the primary data store
+ - Users' Tent servers should be the primary data store.
- - Trust your Tent server: don't client-side encrypt content unless absolutely necessary
+ - Trust your Tent server: don't client-side encrypt content unless absolutely necessary.
- - Use common post types to make data accessible across applications
+ - Use common post types to make data accessible across applications.
  - Don't delete old versions of posts unless explicitly requested by the user.

 ## Examples